chs8691/recipetagger/README.md

   -k, --keywords        Update image keywords with recipe and filmsimulation
 ```

-### Supported cameras
+### Camera Compatibility

-Tested for X-T50 and X-S10.
+Tested for cameras X-T50 and X-S10.
 But every Fujifilm cameras with a X-sensor of generation V and IV should be working, too.
+But older camera models can have different tags or different tag values or not an tag at all.
+For instance the exif tag `MakerNotes:BWMagentaGreen` is missing in the X-T30.

+### Matching Qualitiy

+Comparing EXIF data of an specific image with settings of an recipe is not easy and not clear-cut.

+The finding logic for the best matching recipe is based only on comparing values.
+To find the best matching recipe attributes are **weighted**.
+For instance the film simulation is more relevant than the sharpness value.
+The weighting is a subjective assessment.
+Future adjustments cannot be ruled out.

+The value **deviation** is a percentage value of the setting range.
+The setting range may vary for different models.
+For instance _BW Tone_ on X-T30 has a range from -9 to +9 (B & W Adjustment), on X-T50 the range is from -18 to +18 (Monochromatic Color warm/cool).

+The **recipes** can vary in precision.
+Not all setting values are always specified.
+They may or may not relate to a specific sensor generation.

 ## Installation